 THE ONE WITH NUCLEAR WASTE

-We are currently burying 3.6 million pounds of nuclear waste in the sand at the San Onofre Nuclear Generation Station (SONGS).
-That's happening, right now.
-Here at the campaign we've come to call this 'the Ostrich Strategy' and unsurprisingly, it is not viable.
-If we ever have a Fukushima event here at home, we would all have to find new homes.
-Every single member of the 48th District of CA lives within the 50 mile evacuation radius.
-That's over 8 million people displaced.
-Meanwhile, earthquakes in California are a 'when' not an 'if' and the site sits sandwiched between two fault lines.
-The nuclear material is being buried in concrete and steel - just above the water table on the beach.
+That's over 8.5 million people displaced.
+Meanwhile, earthquakes in California are a 'when' not an 'if' and the site sits sandwiched between multiple active fault lines.
+The nuclear material is being buried in concrete and 5/8 inch steel boxes - just above the water table.
 Salt water is extremely corrosive to both of those.
 As ocean levels rise, storm systems increase in severity and the threat of a conventional explosion creating a dirty bomb from terrorists, North Korea or Russia intensify, we simply cannot allow this to continue any longer.

 This is about the equivalent of 51 Chernoblys being buried in the sand at a local surf spot in flimsy coffins.

 The steel and concrete tombs would not be eligible for inspection, nor repairs, even if leaks were discovered.
-When an earthquake hits, or in the event of terrorists, North Korea or Russia simply detonating a conventional explosive device at the site - we, the residents of the 48th - would be living in a nuclear fallout zone: the infamous 50 mile radius.
+When an earthquake hits, or in the event of terrorists, North Korea (70+ submarines) or Russia (63 subs) simply detonating a conventional explosive device at the site - we, the residents of the 48th - would be living in a nuclear fallout zone.

 While there are many self-interested parties involved, the largest public safety issue moving forward is our preeminent concern.
 In that effort, the blame game on what's been done is less productive than creating a solution.

-Let's run the Government like a business and work with the waste haulers and temporary storage businesses to get this waste out of Southern California, now.
+Let's run the Government like a business and work with the waste haulers and temporary storage businesses to get this nuclear waste out of our beach and out of Southern California, now.